The Top 5 Things To Do This Week In Dallas & Collin County

 More Info

-Enjoy a double feature on The HUB’s giant screen this Wednesday starting with the timeless classic Mary Poppins at 4:30 p.m.
+Enjoy a double feature on The HUB’s giant screen this Wednesday starting with Disney’s live-action remake of the timeless classic Beauty and the Beast at 4:30 p.m.
 Share your childhood memory with your kids while you enjoy dinner from any of the eateries.
-Stay around until 7:00 p.m. to catch a screening of a new classic, Harry Potter and the Prisoner of Azkaban.
+Stay around until 7:00 p.m. to catch a screening of another classic starring Dustin Hoffman and Robin Williams, Hook.

 More Info